TheNotify/TheNotify/README.md

-- 👋 Hi, I’m @TheNotify
+- 👋 Hi, I’m @TheNotify.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
 - 🌱 I’m currently learning Javascript.
 C# and c++ will be in the future.
-- Make your dreams ahead; Do not make them fall down.
+- Reach Your Dreams; Make sure you don't fall down.